ItsTusharbz/saucelabs-test/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 Note: Strict mode is removed to prevent re-rendering and calling api twice (in development mode).
 Although if applicatino is run in production mode it wont call re-render twice.

+## Rules of the game

+Game is simple answer the correct question and move forward.
+You have 3 life line once over game ends.
+You can restart the game after that.